Blog > Eight Alternatives to Royal Mail

-ParcelHero offer a door to door courier service at a very affordable price and offer free £50 cover on every shipment.
-Using an array of reputable carriers, ParcelHero are a trustworthy company offering a very efficient service.
+ParcelHero offers a door to door courier service at a very affordable price and offer free £50 cover on every shipment.
+Using an array of reputable carriers, ParcelHero is a trustworthy company offering a very efficient service.
 This option offers a massive ease of use and simplicity in its pick up drop off service and free insurance for up to £50.
 It can be worth the extra money if you are a busy business or far away from a post depot.

-Currently processing up to 26% of all UK mail, Whistl handle large clients, and offer a range of services with varying letter and package sizes, and can provide a door to door service, which is super useful for busy businesses.
+Currently processing up to 26% of all UK mail, Whistl handles large clients, and offer a range of services with varying letter and package sizes, and can provide a door to door service, which is super useful for busy businesses.

-As market leaders of doordrop media and leafleting services, Whistl may be a good option for you if you are thinking of door to door marketing in your area.
+As market leaders of door-drop media and leafleting services, Whistl may be a good option for you if you are thinking of door to door marketing in your area.
 Find out how Whistl can help you with this and get a quote; they boast really reasonable prices for a useful service that allows you to connect with your potential customers in their own homes.

-InPost are a really cost effective postal service that make use of lockers for sending and receiving packages.
+InPost is a really cost effective postal service that makes use of lockers for sending and receiving packages.
 There are lockers situated all around the UK; you can even find them in local supermarkets and petrol stations.
 To use Inpost, simply, print out the label, take it to your nearest locker, scan the label and deposit your package.
 This will then be collected and sent to the nearest locker to the recipient and a text/email notification will be sent to notify them.

 Formally known as Business Post, UK Mail is a postal service specifically designed for businesses.
-Offering next day collection and delivery parcel services, UK Mail also offer a pay as you go service without the need for contracts.
+Offering next day collection and delivery parcel services, UK Mail also offers a pay as you go service without the need for contracts.

-For parcel posting services, UK Mail teams up with IPostParcels, which are a really reliable service, catering to all parcel posting needs, from labels to free office collection, and does appear to be the one of the most cost effective options on the market at present.
+For parcel posting services, UK Mail teams up with IPostParcels, which are a really reliable service, catering to all parcel posting needs, from labels to free office collection, and does appear to be one of the most cost-effective options on the market at present.
 Getting a quote is really simple, why not check them out and get a quote to see how much you could save?

-As with any service everyone will have had different experiences of the above couriers - some bad, some good.
-On many occasions mileage may vary, which why it's always important to do your own research.
+As with any service, everyone will have had different experiences of the above couriers - some bad, some good.
+On many occasions, mileage may vary, which why it's always important to do your own research.
 But we hope you’ve found these reviews helpful in your search for an alternative to Royal Mail, or even if you were just curious as to what the options were.